-The only way for the Hindu Society to save itself from the foreign onslaught of Christianity, Islam and Communism is to organise itself.
+The only way for the Hindu Society to save itself from the foreign onslaught of Christianity, Islam and Communism are to organise itself.
 Hence the Vishva Hindu Parishad.
-Let not Hindu Society shun right action because of the fear of reaction.
+Let not Hindu Society shun the right action because of the fear of reaction.

 The VISHVA HINDU PARISHAD has defined its Aims and Objects to be:

 1. To take steps to consolidate and strengthen the Hindu Society;

 2. To protect, develop and spread the Hindu values – ethical and spiritual – in the context of modern times; and

 3. To establish and strengthen contact and help all Hindus living abroad.

 It has also defined the term ‘Hindu’ to denote all people who believe in, respect, or follow, the eternal values of life that have sprung up in Bharat.